 Unfortunately, the pterosaurs’ strategy of going big or going home ended with them, well, going home.
 In times of scarcity, such as the nuclear winter following the asteroid impact that wiped out the dinosaurs, the largest animals tend to die out first, since they require more resources to stay alive.
 Birds, being small, suffered but bounced back; pterosaurs were not so lucky.
 Since then, though, no other animals have been able to fill that niche, leaving pterosaurs’ records as the largest creatures ever to fly unchallenged.

 Pterodactyloids shared more features than just size–they tended to lack teeth, have short tails and elongated hand-bones, and many had extravagant head crests.

 * There are a few theories on why birds had a competitive advantage over pterosaurs.
-One is their nesting habits: birds can build nests anywhere and out of anything, while pterosaurs likely buried their eggs like modern turtles and alligators, limiting them to nesting sites with appropriate dirt or sand.
+One is their nesting habits: birds, with their hard-shelled eggs and dextrous feet, can build nests anywhere and out of anything, while pterosaurs likely buried their eggs like modern turtles and alligators, limiting them to nesting sites with appropriate dirt or sand.
 The egg-burying habit also forced pterosaur flaplings to be precocial, since they had to fend for themselves shortly after birth, while birds could afford to be altricial, which requires the parent to spend an extended amount of time caring for the helpless young.
 Being altricial allows more time for learning and development, which leads to a more diverse skill set as an adult.

 This group contains the famous Pterodactylus (there’s no such thing as a creature named “Pterodactyl,” by the way), which is much smaller than you imagine–about crow-sized.
 It also contains the much more exciting group Ctenochasmatidae, the comb-toothed filter-feeding pterosaurs, which filled the same niche as modern flamingos and spoonbills, eating small crustaceans and being fabulously pink.
 Recent coprolite evidence corroborates this theory.